 Quiz A: about 70% of these questions are considered more difficult.
 Quiz A contains a lot of new areas in the PMP Exam.
 These questions are spread from Day 1 to Day 4 and even the skills and some tasks/roles that apply within those areas.
 Some questions come before start up as they apply to the general project management terminologies and areas from the early pages (V6 page 22 to 86 and V5 - about pages 22 to 75).
-FIL: Use Workflow 13 - identify what the question is talking about.
+FIL: Use Workflow 13 and 1 - identify what the question is talking about.
 Use the Process numbers to find them on the tabs of your book for further reference.
 V6 materials: Use Workflow 16 (V6 exam) also.

 Quiz B: Quiz B is a great teaching tool.
 These questions help you align your thinking to where you are in the process group, and help you understand how to determine the context of a question based on the information you were given.
 About 20% of these questions might be considered more difficult.
 Follow the context.
 Notice when the question switches from one Process Group to another.
 FIL: Use Workflow 13.

 Quiz C: These are all Tools and Technique related questions.
 In some ways its similar to Quiz B but the focus is on teaching you the tools and techniques that you would use within many given scenarios.
 FIL: Refer to your KA Workflows 1 to 10 or Workflows 14 and 15.